gullintanni/gullintanni/apps/gullintanni_web/README.md

 Gullintanni Web
 ===============

-Web frontend to display the status of the Gullintanni pipelines/build queues.
+A web frontend to display the status of Gullintanni pipelines/build queues.

 License
 -------